Federated National Home Insurance Review

 The most common reasons for filed complaints were regarding denied claims, followed by unsatisfactory settlements and delays during the claim process.
 In recent years, FedNat along with some of its biggest competitors for home insurance in Florida — Universal Property, Citizens Property and Security First — had particularly high complaint numbers.

-Other Federated National Products
+Other Federated National Insurance Types

 In addition to homeowners coverage, Federated National also offers a few different insurance products.